Activist Recognition Committee (ARC)

 Two of the Delegate positions are elected one year and the third is elected in the alternate year.

-Nominations are sought for the open Delegate positions on the Committee in the spring, following the District Delegate elections (which enables new or re-elected Delegates to participate).
+Nominations are sought for the open Delegate positions on the Committee following District Delegate elections (allowing new or re-elected Delegates to participate).
 Members’ terms begin immediately after their election.
 The Committee typically elects a Chair and a Vice-Chair.

 The Committee consists of five members elected by the Delegates and members serve two-year terms, staggered so that three members are elected one year and two members are elected in the alternate year.
 Any signed member (in good standing) is eligible to sit on this Committee, except: